subygan/subygan.github.io/notes/quotes.md

 - You Know something only once but you realize it multiple times - Swapnil

 - Your life is ending, 1 minute at a time - Fight Club
+-
+- The never ending now - https://perell.com/essay/never-ending-now/

+- Software is eating the world - mark andreesen

+- Be wary of all earnestness - Mike Rowe of Dirty Jobs